jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 Wrap up your day in the sun at the free and inspiring [Georgia Museum of Art](https://www.visitathensga.com/listing/georgia-museum-of-art/290/).
-On a terraced lawn off the entrance lobby, the museum’s sculpture garden is a quiet retreat where art blends with nature.
+On a terraced lawn off the entrance lobby, the museum's sculpture garden is a quiet retreat where art blends with nature.